ndgeniebla/phaser-mkdocs/docs/set-4.md

 ```

 <br>
-3. Now that we've added collision to our paddles, you might notice some odd behavior.
-We need to ensure that when the ball makes contact with our paddle, the paddle does not move -  they are `immovable`.
+3. Next, we need to ensure that when the ball makes contact with our paddle, the paddle does not move -  they are `immovable`.
 We do this by calling the `setImmovable` method on both player objects iniside the create function.